ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 The `.cis` format is a way of encoding specific types of information.
 It is up to a **producer** and **consumer** of the data to determine the semantic meaning of the encoded data.

 Providing semantic meaning in a Cinema database entails providing metadata about the image/layer/channel components, and referencing a path in the `.cis` file.
-This is exactly analogous to providing a path to disk, except that the resource that the path maps to is a `.cis` file.
+This is exactly analogous to providing a path to disk, except that the `FILE` that the path maps to is a `.cis` file.

-### Explicit resource path example
+### Explicit FILE path example

 This example shows a set of images for a single (time, phi, theta) value, encoding three layers for an image (encoding different isovalues), each of which has three channels.